-If you read or watch any news outlet these days, you’ll know that sugar gets a bad rap.
+If you read or watch the news, you’ll know that sugar gets a bad rap.
 But is sugar really fattening?
-In this post, we take a look at scientific research to find out whether sugar truly makes you fat.
+In this post, we take a look at whether sugar really does make you fat.

 Is Sugar Really Fattening?